iBManu/Taskpp/README.md

 ## EN | English

 **Taskpp** is a command line program that automates the repetition of various commands through the creation of tasks.

+The name of the app is a composition of the words task, app and cpp.

 ### Installation

 You have two installation options.
 You can download the source code and compile it, or you can download the pre-compiled program.
 If you download the pre-compiled program, skip to step 5.